shivamdawer/ethereum-ipfs-storage/README.md

 3. `npm install -g truffle@2.1.2` (Install truffle v2)
 4. In terminal 1, `testrpc -l 10000000000` (High gas limit),<br> or `geth --unlock=<address> --rpc --rpccorsdomain = "*" --rpcport="8545" console` (Explained below)
 5. In terminal 2, start IPFS daemon
-6. In terminal 3, `npm init`
-7. In terminal 3, `cd blockchain-save-data && truffle migrate && truffle build` (Open clone, compile contracts and scripts)
+6. In terminal 3, `cd ethereum-ipfs-storage && truffle migrate && truffle build` (Open clone, compile contracts and scripts)

 ## TESTRPC
 A Node.js based Ethereum client for testing and development, testrpc is written in javascript.
 By default, it simulates 10 ethereum accounts on localhost on port 8545.